Grace Zia Chu

-Grace Zia Chu (April 23, 1899 – April 15, 1999) was an author of Chinese cookbooks and a major figure in American Chinese culinary world.
+Grace Zia Chu (August 23, 1899 – April 15, 1999) was an author of Chinese cookbooks and a major figure in American Chinese culinary world.
 Chu introduced generations of Americans to Chinese cooking.

 Personal life

-Grace Zia Chu was born in Shanghai on 23 April 1899.
+Grace Zia Chu was born in Shanghai on 23 August 1899.
 Her parents were Zia Hong-lai and Sochen Sze.
 Grace Anna Zia attended the McTyeire School and later Wellesley College in the United States.
-Upon graduation in 1924, Zia returned to teach in China at McTyeire and Ginling College.
+Upon graduation in 1924, Zia returned to teach physical education in China at McTyeire and Ginling College.